onebeyond/agnostic-cms-harmonizer/README.md

 npm run test:e2e
 ```

 The pipeline is configured to use the Contentful space managed by the _**agnostic.cms.harmonizer@proton.me**_ account during the _**E2E**_ tests execution.
-If the content of these tests needs to be updated in the provider, you must have access to this [vault](https://beyondsecure.onebeyond.cloud/vaults/OB-BpuUbMukgIKDSxGqmypk/secrets), otherwise, you can open an issue with the new content exported.
+If the content of these tests needs to be updated in the provider, you must have access to this [vault](https://beyondsecure.onebeyond.cloud/vaults/OB-BpuUbMukgIKDSxGqmypk/secrets), otherwise, you can open an issue referencing the new content exported.

 ## Contributors ✨